+Only individuals may apply.
 OCE Postdoctoral Research Fellowships are awards to individuals; proposals must be submitted directly by the fellowship candidate to NSF.
-Each candidate must identify one or more sponsoring scientist(s) and host organization(s) in the proposal.
+The proposal must include a letter(s) from the sponsoring scientist(s) and a letter(s) from the host organization(s).
 Fellowship activities may be conducted at any appropriate U.S. or foreign host organization, including colleges and universities, private nonprofit research institutes and museums, and government agencies.